post-quantum-cryptography/draft-kwiatkowski-tls-ecdhe-mlkem/draft-kwiatkowski-tls-ecdhe-kyber.md

 The name of the new supported hybrid post-quantum group is secp256r1_kyber768round3_d00.

-When this group is negotiated, the client's share is a fixed-size concatenation of the ECDHE ephemeral share and Kyber's public key.
-The client ECDHE ephemeral share is the serialized value of the uncompressed ECDH point representation UncompressedPointRepresentation as defined in Section 4.2.8.2 of {{!RFC8446}}.
+When this group is negotiated, the client's share is a fixed-size concatenation of the ECDHE share and Kyber's public key.
+The client ECDHE share is the serialized value of the uncompressed ECDH point representation as defined in Section 4.2.8.2 of {{!RFC8446}}.
 Its size for secp256r1 is 64 bytes.
 The Kyber ephemeral share is the public key output of the KeyGen step (see {{kyber}}) represented as an octet string.
 Its size for kyber768 is 1184 bytes.
 The whole client's share is 64+1184=1248 bytes.

-The server's share is a fixed-size concatenation of ECDHE ephemeral share and Kyber's ciphertext returned from encapsulation (see {{kyber}}).
-The server ECDHE ephemeral share is the serialized value of the uncompressed ECDH point representation UncompressedPointRepresentation as defined in Section 4.2.8.2 of
+The server's share is a fixed-size concatenation of ECDHE share and Kyber's ciphertext returned from encapsulation (see {{kyber}}).
+The server ECDHE share is the serialized value of the uncompressed ECDH point representation UncompressedPointRepresentation as defined in Section 4.2.8.2 of {{!RFC8446}}.
-{{!RFC8446}}.
 Its size for secp256r1 is 64 bytes.
 The server share is the Kyber's ciphertext returned from the Encapsulate step (see {{kyber}}) represented as an octet string.
 Its size for kyber768 is 1088 bytes.
 The whole server's share is 64+1088=1152 bytes.